 - give you information, practical care and support throughout your treatment.

-You will get to know a team of radiographers throughout your course of treatment.
-You can discuss any concerns or anxieties about your treatment with them.
+You will get to know a team of radiographers during your treatment.
+You can discuss any worries about your treatment with them.

 Some radiotherapy clinics have nurses who give information about the treatment and its side effects.
 They may also give advice on skin care and medicines to manage side effects.